awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_AWS_Resource_Optimization/2_resource_opt.md

 ![Images/ResourceOpt07-idle-02.png](/Cost/100_AWS_Resource_Optimization/Images/ResourceOpt07-idle-02.png?classes=lab_picture_small)

 Keep scrolling down to find additional information about that instance, like CPU, Network and Disk utilization.
 You can also add [AWS CloudWatch agents](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) to collect memory utilization from your instances and get a more accurate recommendation.
-Check the [200 level EC2 Right Sizing lab]({{< ref "/Cost/200_Labs/200_AWS_Resource_Optimization" >}}) for more information.
+Check the [200 level Rightsizing recommendations lab]({{< ref "/Cost/200_Labs/200_AWS_Resource_Optimization" >}}) for more information.
 Finally, under the **running hours** section you can see which pricing model this instance is running, on the example above all the 336 hours (14 days) are On Demand.

 **Underutilized instance recommendation**